The police never did catch them, although they came close one or two times.

 “He’s been my nemesis for years!”

-But, given Jim’s excitement, Harry didn’t want to extinguish his flames he’d worked so hard to stoke.
+But, given Jim’s excitement, Harry didn’t want to extinguish the flames he’d worked so hard to stoke.
 Best see where this went.
 He could always try to steer it away if the end of the road looked unpleasant.

 “The bastard who put me here in the first place!”